UVA Logo

 6. Confidentiality of Background Check Results:

-All background check results will be maintained confidentially by UVA Human Resources in accordance with policy IRM-017: Records Management.
+All background check results will be maintained confidentially by UVA Human Resources in accordance with policy IRM-017: Records and Information Management.
 Background check results will not be disclosed except to the extent necessary on a need-to-know basis only to authorized/appropriate University representatives, whose University responsibilities require the existence of a business justification for access to the background check results.
 Hiring managers do not receive details of the background check, only a notification of whether the results do or do not meet University guidelines.

 7. Other Screenings and Disclosures Required by Law: